Nature and environment in decline across Northern Ireland - report

 The State of Nature Reports are produced by more than 60 organisations, including wildlife conservation groups, government agencies and academics.

-A national report shows that numbers of the UK's animals and plants are falling, as a countrywide nature-loss crisis continues.
+The national report shows that numbers of the UK's animals and plants are falling, as a countrywide nature-loss crisis continues.

 The government has said it is committed to "increasing the amount of habitat for nature to thrive".